-Create economic vitality:
+1. Create economic vitality:

 Phase II targets economic vitality by reducing cost-heavy grass maintenance on campus.
-The area we hope to replant on WWU's campus was chosen because it has been historically difficult to maintain for the Grounds team.
+The area we hope to replant on WWU's campus was chosen because it has been difficult to maintain.
 This project will help reduce costs associated with labor of that plot in the long term.
 The native plants are more acclimated to our local ecosystem in comparison to the current invasive grasses and will be more resource efficient.
 Once established, native landscapes need little to no care (EPA, 2016).
 Native Landscapes will also promote investment in native plants in other areas.

-Promote human health:
+2. Promote human health:

 Native Landscapes will help transform our campus and town in a positive way by creating educational opportunities surrounding a sustainable and resilient natural landscape.
 Planting at The York Community farm provides a learning opportunity and exposes Bellingham and Western communities to native plants.
 Those who engage in gardening or watering will benefit from the satisfaction of improving Western's campus.
-In addition, there are the benefits of stress reducing qualities of gardening as well as the benefit of routine (Wimmer, 2022).
+Along with the stress reducing qualities of gardening as well as the benefit of routine (Wimmer, 2022).

 WWU's urban environment provides many nature spaces scattered around campus and town that are utilized by not only Western students, faculty, and staff but the greater Bellingham community.
-Replacing grass areas with native plants will not take away these natural spaces but rather provide a native example of natural spaces.
+Replacing grass areas with native plants will not take away these natural spaces but rather provide a non-native example of natural spaces.

-Protect the environment:
+3. Protect the environment:

 Native Landscapes is a local project, mimicking the local natural environment in the city.
 Educating WWU and Bellingham's community on native plants strengthens our socio-ecological system by creating environmental mindfulness in our communities.
 In addition, the project actively displays sustainable alternatives to grass landscapes.
 The type of grass currently located in the targeted spaces are non-native species that require more water irrigation, fertilizers, and maintenance than native species.
-Native landscapes, once established in phase II, will function self-sufficiently with only minor stewardship needed.
+Native landscapes, once established In phase II, will function self-sufficiently with only minor stewardship needed.
 The diverse perennial landscape will help restore soil health, with deeper-rooted systems and diverse nutrient exchange (EPA, 2012).
 The soil will be able to filter and retain more water (EPA, 2012).

-These native plants do not require mowing, thus reducing the amount of carbon released during landscape maintenance.
+Native plants do not require mowing, thus reducing the amount of carbon released during landscape maintenance.
 Native plants also help reduce air pollution and sequester carbon (U.S. Forest Service).

-Uphold social equity:
+4. Uphold social equity:

-The areas that are replanted are accessible to everyone who comes to Western's campus.
+The areas that are replanted are accessible to everyone who comes to The York Community Farm.
 Native Landscapes aims to expose the Bellingham community and Western students to native flora in an accessible way.
 By creating small pockets of educational nature-scapes within our urban environment, Native Landscapes connect humans back to nature.
 Those who don't have the time or resources to visit natural spaces around Bellingham can find nature.
 In phase II we want to enhance the aesthetics of WWU's natural landscapes.

-This project also works in conjunction with Phase I of Native Landscapes.
 The plot in the York Community Farm also helps uphold social equity.
 The York Community Farm's mission is to provide space for community members to grow food and learn.
-We planted and are actively showcasing three native plants, two of which are edible.
+We will be planting and showcasing three native plants, two of which are edible.
 Native edible plants can help contribute to a more resilient food system.
 The third plant will help bring in pollinators, which are vital for healthy farms and ecosystems.